CookieShualon/random-generator/README.md

 ## Tips & Best Practices

+1. **GUI Mode for Quick Tasks**: Use `--mode gui` when you need to experiment with different parameters visually

-1. **Avoiding Confusing Characters**: When generating passwords or codes, exclude similar-looking characters:
+2. **Avoiding Confusing Characters**: When generating passwords or codes, exclude similar-looking characters:
    ```bash
    --exclude-chars "0oO1lI"
    ```

+2. **TUI for Terminal Work**: Use TUI mode when working in SSH sessions or terminal-only environments

+3. **CLI for Automation**: Use command-line mode in scripts and automated workflows

-2. **Unique Random Selection**: Use `--unique` flag when you need distinct items from a list
+4. **Unique Random Selection**: Use `--unique` flag when you need distinct items from a list

-3. **Reproducible Results**: For testing, you can seed Python's random before running
+5. **Reproducible Results**: For testing, you can seed Python's random before running

-4. **Piping Output**: Combine with other tools:
+6. **Piping Output**: Combine with other tools:
    ```bash
    python3 random_gen.py --mode number --count 100 | sort -n | uniq
    ```

-5. **Batch Generation**: Generate large datasets efficiently:
+7. **Batch Generation**: Generate large datasets efficiently:
    ```bash
    python3 random_gen.py --mode float --count 10000 > data.txt
    ```